Seán Keegan

 Seán Keegan (2 February 1930 – 9 July 2007) was an Irish Fianna Fáil politician.

+Biography

-A farmer from Kilbeggan, his father had been active in the Irish War of Independence.
+A farmer from Kilbeggan, County Westmeath, his father had been active in the Irish War of Independence.

-Career

 He was elected to Westmeath County Council in 1955.
 He contested his first general election in 1965 at the behest of Seán Lemass.
-Keegan was first elected to the 12th Seanad in 1970 at a by-election to the Administrative Panel.
+Keegan was elected to the 12th Seanad on 16 June 1970 at a by-election to the Administrative Panel.
 He was re-elected to the Seanad in 1973, having been an unsuccessful candidate at the 1973 general election.

 At the 1977 general election, he was elected to the Dáil as a Fianna Fáil Teachta Dála (TD) for the Longford–Westmeath constituency, with his surplus votes helping to elect Albert Reynolds, also for the first time.
 He was re-elected twice, at the 1981 and the February 1982 general elections.
 He lost his seat at the November 1982 general election.